mellito/finsharktutorial/Command&Notes.md

   --interfaces allows to abstract our code and injected in other places --when a interface is used need to create a services for that interface (example in program.cs builder.Services.AddScoped<IStockRepository, StockRepository>();)

+- include() -> allows us to get information from tables that have relationship -- install Newtonsoft.json and mvc.nwstonsoftjson to the include work -- add the service in the addcontroller builder
+  -- this for prevent looping cycles